districtr/districtr/docs/04drawing/tooltip.md

 # The Tooltip Brush

-The Tooltip Brush is a special brush used with the [`InspectTool`] or in community mode where information on the hovered units is displayed.
+The Tooltip Brush is a special brush used with the [`InspectTool`], or in community mode, where information on the hovered units is displayed.
 Like [`Brush`], it extends [`HoverWithRadius`] and extends its parent class functions.

 ## Construction

 A `Tooltip` requires the relevant [`layer`], `content` for display and `radius`, which defaults to 1.
 The `layer` and `radius` is sent to the base class as part of the `super` construction.
-Parameter `content` is applied to instance variable `this.content`, an object of `ToolTipContent` type.
+Argument `content` is applied to instance variable `this.content`, an object of `ToolTipContent` type.
 Finally, unique for `Tooltip`, a `this.container` instance variable is created set to a new document div element.
 This is